How to Stop Overthinking: A Master Guide to Reclaiming Your Peace of Mind

 How to Stop Overthinking Relationships

-Relationships are the most common trigger.
+Relationships are the most common trigger for overthinking.
 “Why did they say it like that?”
 “Are they pulling away?”
 How to stop overthinking in a relationship is about building trust—not just in your partner, but in your ability to handle whatever happens.

 How to Stop Thinking About Someone

-Whether it’s an ex or a crush, obsessive thinking is painful.
+Whether it is an ex or a crush, obsessive thinking is painful.
 The brain chemistry here is similar to addiction.
 To break the cycle of how to stop thinking about someone:

 - No Contact Rule: Remove the stimuli.
 Mute them on social media.
 Reduce screen time to avoid “doomscrolling” their profile.